htooayelwinict/windsurf-task-master/docs/API.md

 1. **ID-based Index**: Tasks are indexed by their ID for O(1) lookup
 2. **Status Index**: Tasks are indexed by status for efficient filtering
 3. **Assignee Index**: Tasks are indexed by assignee for quick retrieval of tasks assigned to specific users
+4. **Parent Task Index**: Tasks are indexed by parent task ID for efficient subtask retrieval